 - Future business you’re likely to get from the audience

 You do not need to spell this out or justify it to your contact at the organization.
-They don’t need or want the details, but it helps for you to be clear in your mind about why you are asking for the number you are asking for.
+They don’t need or want the details, but it helps to be clear in your mind about why you are asking for the number you are asking for.

 Other Kinds of Value